redlibrarian/redlibrarian.github.io/_posts/2019-07-28-towards-a-marxist-understanding-of-software.markdown

 in which he defines the Turing machine, the computer is a virtual machine whose purpose is computation.
 For Norbert Wiener, on the other hand, the computer is a control mechanism for the performance of work.
-In *Cybernetics*, Wiener writes that:
+In *The Human Use of Human Beings: Cybernetics and Society*, Wiener writes that:

 >The development of these computing machines has been very rapid since
 >the war.
 For a large range of computational work, they have shown